-Liberty Square re-creates Colonial America at the time of the Revolutionary War.
+Liberty Square re-creates America at the time of the American Revolution.
 The architecture is Federal or Colonial, and provides a seamless transition from the edge of Fantasyland to Frontierland.
 A real, 130-year-old live oak, the Liberty Tree, lends dignity and grace to the setting.

 Despite being one of the smallest "lands" in any Disney park, Liberty Square requires an unusual level of detail because it reflects the qualities of places that really exist and would be accessible to many of Disney World's visitors.
 The challenge for the design team was to create, in the Imagineers's words, an "enhanced reality" that is "better than real".